CUNY Hostos Community College logo

 1997

-Bilingual education policy became more limited, though many courses continued to be offered in Spanish.
+The college's bilingual education policy became more limited, though many courses in Spanish continue to be offered.

 🏛️